Toronto subway: Light metro stock

-Line 3 Scarborough uses 28 S-series trains built by the Urban Transportation Development Corporation (UTDC) in Millhaven, Ontario.
-These Intermediate Capacity Transit System (ICTS) trains are Mark I models, similar in design to the original trains found on the Vancouver SkyTrain and the Detroit People Mover.
-These are the original vehicles of the line and have been in service since the line's opening in 1985.
-Because of the trains' age, they have been refurbished for operation and initially intended to last until the extension of Line 2 Bloor–Danforth is built.
-In February 2021, the TTC announced plans to accelerate the retirement of Line 3 in 2023.
-This was due to delays in planning and construction of the subway extension (which was then projected to open in 2030 at the earliest) along with the increasing difficulty of performing critical maintenance work on the trains.
+Line 3 Scarborough used 28 S-series trains built by the Urban Transportation Development Corporation (UTDC) in Millhaven, Ontario.
+These Intermediate Capacity Transit System (ICTS) trains were Mark I models, similar in design to the original trains found on the Vancouver SkyTrain and the Detroit People Mover.
+These were the original vehicles on the line and were in service from the line's opening in 1985 to its closure in 2023.
+Because of the trains' age, they were refurbished for operation and initially intended to last until the extension of Line 2 Bloor–Danforth was built.
+In February 2021, the TTC announced plans to accelerate the retirement of Line 3, intending to close it in 2023.
+This was due to delays in planning and construction of the Line 2 extension (which was then projected to open in 2030 at the earliest) along with the increasing difficulty of performing critical maintenance work on the trains.
+Following an initial temporary closure owing to a derailment in July 2023, the TTC decided in August 2023 not to reopen the line.
+The TTC proposed selling some of these trains to the Detroit People Mover, which uses a similar technology in December 2023.
+The sale was finalized in June 2024, with repairs and upgrades paid by the Detroit People Mover.

 Light rail stock

 Metrolinx plans to use 76 Bombardier Flexity Freedom low-floor, light-rail vehicles for Line 5 Eglinton; however, 44 Alstom Citadis Spirit vehicles may be used if Bombardier is unable to deliver the Flexity Freedom on time.
 Such a substitution would require modifications to Line 5, especially the maintenance facility, as the Citadis Spirit is longer than the Flexity Freedom.
 Metrolinx intends to use 17 Citadis Spirit vehicles on Line 6 Finch West instead of the Flexity Freedom.